Nov 24, 2009

 Lodging businesses need a special option because, let’s face it, only serious cyclists will be likely to arrive at their place of lodging via bicycle.
 Some do, of course.
 But for those who don’t, they can still receive a Thursday night lodging discount if they bicycle during their stay.
 How?

 1. Simply BYOB—bring your own bicycle.
-Monterey County will now have a new meaning for that oft-used term!
+Monterey County has a special meaning for that oft-used term!

 2. Another option: rent a bicycle for one day or longer from any Monterey County shop.